HopLee6/SSPVS-PyTorch/README.md

 ## Introduction

-Modern video summarization methods are based on deep neural networks that require a large amount of annotated data for training.
-However, existing datasets for video summarization are small-scale, easily leading to over-fitting of the deep models.
-Considering that the annotation of large-scale datasets is time-consuming, we propose a multimodal self-supervised learning framework to obtain semantic representations of videos, which benefits the video summarization task.
+We propose a multimodal self-supervised learning framework to obtain semantic representations of videos, which benefits the video summarization task.

 Specifically, the self-supervised learning is conducted by exploring the  semantic consistency between  the videos and text in both coarse-grained and fine-grained fashions, as well as recovering  masked frames in the  videos.

 The multimodal framework is trained on a newly-collected dataset that consists of video-text pairs.

 Additionally, we introduce a progressive video summarization method, where the important content in a video is pinpointed progressively to generate better summaries.
-Extensive experiments have proved the effectiveness and superiority of our method in rank correlation coefficients and F-score.

 ## Requirements and Dependencies